 10. Accept and love your flaws as much as your strengths.

 Can you love your flaws as intensely as your strengths?
 It’s hard, but it is achievable.
 Your flaws are just as much of you as your good qualities, for better or worse.
 And one of the ways that you can treat yourself as your best friend is to identify and accept those flaws, and love them fiercely.

 Love is not just about the positive things.
 It’s just as much about embracing the challenges and flaws that come with just about anything.
 People are all flawed creatures.
 Even good experiences you have in life may not be entirely positive or come with baggage attached.

 You will too.
 You are a person.
 You will have merits and flaws like every other person.
 You don’t need to be perfect.

 So when you look in the mirror in the morning, you need to value and love that flawed person looking back at you.
 Remind yourself that if you keep trying and keep working at it, you will eventually learn better ways to navigate those flaws.

 That positive focus will help you build a love for your flaws as well as yourself.

 Still not sure how to become your own best friend?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.